 Transportation segment.
-Transportation activities generate revenue from the truck transportation of liquid chemicals, pressurized gases, asphalt or dry bulk for customers.
+Transportation activities generate revenue from the truck transportation of liquid chemicals, pressurized gases, asphalt or dry bulk from point A to point B for customers.
 Each sales order is associated with our master transportation agreements and is considered a distinct performance obligation.
 The performance obligations associated with this segment are satisfied over time as the goods and services are delivered.